-It was first announced back in 2017 that One Piece would have its own live-action series but it’s only now that thing’s are getting really serious when Netflix officially announced it will be lending a hand.
-In 2019, a listing for the show was found on Netflix but it’s only now that One Piece and Netflix are making things official.
+It was first revealed back in 2017 that One Piece would have its own live-action series.
+And in 2019, a listing for the show was found on Netflix but it’s only now that One Piece and Netflix are making things official.

 Things to expect

 According to Netflix, the first season of the series will consist of 10 episodes.
 The One Piece live-action would be supervised by the manga’s author, Eiichiro Oda or Oda-sensei.
 Meanwhile, Steven Maeda (writer of Lost, CSI: Miami) and Matt Owens will serve as showrunners for the series.

 As of now, there are still no details on the exact release date or the cast.
 However, one thing we could expect is that it’ll still follow the original plot of the animated series.

 In case you’re unfamiliar with the action-packed anime, One Piece follows a young man named Monkey D. Luffy who acquired the powers of the devil fruit Gomu Gomu no Mi that gives the user’s body the properties of rubber, making the user a Rubber Human.